Sinking of the Titanic: Passengers and crew in the water

 Only a few of those in the water survived.
-Among them were Gracie, Jack Thayer, and Lightoller, who made it to the capsized collapsible boat B. Around 12 crew members climbed on board collapsible B, and they rescued those they could until some 35 men were clinging precariously to the upturned hull.
+Among them were Gracie, Jack Thayer, Bride, and Lightoller, who made it to the capsized collapsible boat B. Around 12 crew members climbed on board collapsible B, and they rescued those they could until some 35 men were clinging precariously to the upturned hull.
 Realising the risk to the boat of being swamped by the mass of swimmers around them, they paddled slowly away, ignoring the pleas of dozens of swimmers to be allowed on board.
 In his account, Gracie wrote of the admiration he had for those in the water; "In no instance, I am happy to say, did I hear any word of rebuke from a swimmer because of a refusal to grant assistance ... [one refusal] was met with the manly voice of a powerful man ...
 'All right boys, good luck and God bless you'."
 Gracie said he heard men, including stoker Harry Senior and Entree cook Isaac Maynard, on collapsible B say that Captain Smith was in the water near the boat.
 Fireman Walter Hurst said he thought the man who cried out, "All right boys.
 Good luck and God bless you", was Smith; Hurst said the man cheered the occupants on saying "Good boys!
 Good lads!" with "the voice of authority".
-Hurst, deeply moved by the swimmer's valor, reached out to him with an oar, but the man was dead.
+Hurst, deeply moved by the swimmer's valour, reached out to him with an oar, but the man was dead.
 Several other swimmers reached collapsible boat A, which was upright but partly flooded, as its sides had not been properly raised.
-Its occupants had to sit for hours in a foot of freezing water, and many died of hypothermia during the night.
+Its occupants had to stand for hours in a foot of freezing water, and many died of hypothermia during the night.

-Farther out, the other eighteen lifeboats – most of which had empty seats – drifted as the occupants debated what, if anything, they should do to rescue the swimmers.
+Farther out, the other eighteen lifeboats drifted as the occupants debated what, if anything, they should do to rescue the swimmers.
 Boat No. 4, having remained near the sinking ship, seems to have been closest to the site of the sinking at around 50 m away; this had enabled two people to drop into the boat and another to be picked up from the water before the ship sank.
-After the sinking, seven more men were pulled from the water, although two later died.
+After the sinking, six men managed to swim up to the nearby boat and were pulled from the water before No. 4 rowed away from the wreck; two later died of hypothermia.
 Collapsible D rescued one male passenger who jumped in the water and swam over to the boat immediately after it had been lowered.
-In all the other boats, the occupants eventually decided against returning, probably out of fear that they would be capsized in the attempt.
-Some put their objections bluntly; Quartermaster Hichens, commanding lifeboat No. 6, told the women aboard his boat that there was no point returning as there were "only a lot of stiffs there".
+In most of the other boats, the occupants eventually decided against returning, probably out of fear that they would be capsized in the attempt.
+Some put their objections bluntly; Quartermaster Hichens, commanding lifeboat No. 6, reportedly told the women aboard his boat that there was no point returning as there were "only a lot of stiffs there", though later denied saying so.